Picture Perfect: A Guide to Choosing Images for eLearning

 Don’t rush.
 Look around and check your options to get the most effective result.
 If you have existing screenshots or photographs to use, start with them.
 Then search websites like Compfight or Flickr’s creative commons search functionality.
 Stock images found on Sxc.hu and MorgueFile are good options as well (free).
 If you don't find a suitable image through free sources, there many affordable paid resources such as istockphoto and BigStockPhoto.

-Ultimately, the choice is up to you about whether to use a free (but legal) alternative or a paid resource.
-Either way, though, you need to be careful and protect yourself from copyright infringement claims.
+Remember, wheteher you choose a free (but legal) alternative or a paid resource you need to be careful and protect yourself from copyright infringement claims.

 Also, don’t be lazy.
 Resist the temptation to use the first image that comes your way.
 Look for one that’s relevant, clear, compelling, who’s subject is immediately recognizable, with good proportions and vivid colors.
 Remember, to help evoke emotions you need to look for large and striking images.

 Extra Tip: Using Compfight